A diagram-free approach to the stochastic estimates in regularity structures: Assumptions and statement of result

 The next (heuristic) task is to endow the solution manifold for (\ref{ao04}) with coordinates.
 In case of $a\equiv0$, which by (\ref{ao05}) entails $h\equiv const$, the manifold of solutions $u$ of (\ref{ao04}) obviously is an affine space over the linear space of space-time functions $p$ with $(\partial_2-\partial_1^2)p=0$; those functions $p$ are analytic\footnote{in fact, entire}.
 It is convenient to free oneself from the constraint $(\partial_2-\partial_1^2)p=0$ by extending the manifold to all space-time functions $u$ that satisfy (\ref{ao04}) up to a space-time analytic function\footnote{it turns out that this extension is not explored, see (\ref{eq:model})}.
 In view of the Cauchy-Kovalevskaya theorem, one expects that for analytic $a$, the space of analytic space-time functions $p$ still provides a parameterization of the (extended) nonlinear solution manifold -- at least for sufficiently small $a$ and locally near a base-point $x\in\mathbb{R}^2$.

 According to (\ref{ao05}), if $u$ solves (\ref{ao04}), then for any constant $v$, $u-v$ solves (\ref{ao04}) with $a$ replaced by $a(\cdot+v)$.
-Hence, at least locally near a base-point $x$, the manifold of all space-time functions $u$ modulo constants that satisfy (\ref{ao04}) up to a space-time analytic function -- for some analytic nonlinearity $a$ -- is parameterized by the tuple $(a,p)$ with $p$ modulo constants.
-We think of $p$ as providing a germ at the base-point $x$ via the space-time shift $p(\cdot-x)$ so that
+Hence the manifold of all space-time functions $u$ modulo constants that satisfy (\ref{ao04}) up to a space-time analytic function -- for some analytic nonlinearity $a$ -- is parameterized by the tuple $(a,p)$ with $p$ modulo constants.
+We think of $p$ as providing a germ at the base-point $x=0$ so that

-which are coordinates for $\{p\in\mathbb{R}[[x_1,x_2]]\,|\,p(0)=0\}$, are natural for the parameterization near $x$.
+which are coordinates for $\{p\in\mathbb{R}[[x_1,x_2]]\,|\,p(0)=0\}$, are natural for the parameterization near $x=0$.
 Hence the union of (\ref{ao07a}) and (\ref{ao07p}) is expected to provide coordinates for the above solution manifold.